vyanni/vyanni/README.md

 ## Welcome!

-Hey there, my name is Vianney Susanto and I'm currently a student at the University of Waterloo for Systems Design Engineering!
+Hey there, my name is Vianney and I'm currently a student at the University of Waterloo for Systems Design Engineering!

 Welcome to my profile, and feel free to take a look around my profile and all my projects that I've worked on along the years!